signaldust/bunny-jit/README.md

 The exact times (obviously) vary from run to run, but the general idea is that in this silly benchmark, the code from Bunny-JIT is only about 10% slower.
 From the disassembly it is clear that this could be optimized further, but given the size and complexity of Bunny-JIT vs. Clang/LLVM this isn't too bad, is it?
+I also didn't do anything to prevent Clang from inlining or folding the array size as constant, so it might have cheated, who knows...

 You should expect Bunny-JIT to do significantly worse on code that relies heavily on optimizing memory access or code that can be effectively vectorized, but the